mselby/Stripboard-Paper/README.md

 # Stripboard-Paper
-PDF of an page with a stripboard layout for sketchtcing circuits.
+PDF with a stripboard layout for sketchtcing circuits.
 One in actual size, and one in x2.